The Merry Frolics of Satan: Summary

 The tiny train wends its way out of the city, meeting with ridicule from onlookers.
 Arriving in the countryside, most of the train and all of Crackford's family are lost in an accident with a collapsing bridge; Crackford, caring only for his world tour, continues on undismayed.
 Crackford and John stop at a village inn, the landlord of which is again Mephistopheles in disguise.
 The two travelers find their attempts to eat confounded by magical disappearances and transformations; in despair, they go to the kitchen to eat with the servants, only to be disrupted by apes and demons in a farcical pandemonium of appearances and disappearances using every possible entrance and exit.

-Fleeing out of the inn, the travelers make an escape in a horse and buggy, which Mephistopheles promptly transforms into a magical carriage made out of stars and comets and drawn by a bizarre mythological horse.
+Fleeing out of the inn, the travelers make an escape in a horse and carriage, which Mephistopheles promptly transforms into a magical carriage made out of stars and comets and drawn by a bizarre mythological horse.
 Mephistopheles, following the travelers in an automobile, drives them up the slope of Mount Vesuvius and directly into an eruption.
 In a burst of lava and flames, the infernal carriage is shot into the sky and makes a voyage through space, flying past stars and planets.
 Colliding with a thunderstorm, the carriage bursts apart; Crackford and John tumble through space and crash through the ceiling of a dining room.
 Just as Crackford thinks he is about to get a bite to eat at last, Mephistopheles appears to fulfill the terms of the contract.
 Crackford is led into the Underworld, where gleeful demons turn him on a spit over the infernal flames.